acorn-io/acorn-oss-workshop/environment.md

 curl https://get.acorn.io | sh
 ```

-You should get an output similar to the following one:
+You should get an output similar to the following one (your Acorn version might be different though):

 ```
 [INFO]  Finding release for channel latest